wheelercj/emailer/README.md

 )

-subject = "This is the email's subject" recipients = contacts_.load(contacts_str, lambda x: x.group_name == "me")
+subject = "This is the email's subject" emailer.assert_unique(subject, "subject") recipients = contacts_.load(contacts_str, lambda x: x.group_name == "me")
 attachment_paths = ["C:/Users/chris/Documents/book voucher.pdf"]
 # I happen to use an absolute file path here and for an embedded image below,
-# but you can just type the file's name if it's in the same folder as emailer's
+# but you can just use the file's name if it's in the same folder as emailer's
 # source code.
+if attachment_paths:
+    for path in attachment_paths:
+        emailer.assert_unique(path, "attachment_paths")

 for recipient in recipients:
     email_content = dedent(